Ryan-Biondo/Ryan-Biondo/README.md

 ## Ryan Biondo - Web Developer</br>
 Focused on web development, I'm exploring new opportunities in the tech industry.
-I bring experience from restaurant management and wholesale fufillment.

 #### 📃 View my portfolio: [ryanbiondo.com](https://www.ryanbiondo.com/) (Right-click to open in new tab)
 #### 🖊 Link to my resume: [ryanbiondoresume.netlify.app](https://ryanbiondoresume.netlify.app/) (Right-click to open in new tab)